-Additional outreach has taken place with the National Parks Conservation Association, the National Trust for Historic Preservation, the NPS, Southern California Edison, and United Farm Workers.
-Specifically, the Authority received comment letters pertaining to the historic properties analyzed in the November 2018 Draft Section 106 FOE from the NPS, the SHPO, Southern California Edison, and the San Manuel Band of Mission Indians.
-The Authority addressed most of the comments received on the November 2018 Draft Section 106 FOE by revising the FOE to eliminate proposed mitigation measures, revising the effects analysis terminology, eliminating effects conclusions about contributors to historic districts, updating visual simulations and associated mapping, adding a list of document preparers, and incorporating recommended Southern California Edison documents into the analysis, which caused a refinement of the effects conclusions to the Southern California Edison Indians were addressed in the FOE, and outstanding issues will be addressed via ongoing tribal consultation.
-For more detail regarding comments and outreach efforts, refer to the FOE (Authority 2020).
+Additional outreach has taken place with the National Parks Conservation Association, the National Trust for Historic Preservation, the National Park Service, Southern California Edison, and United Farm Workers.
+Specifically, the Authority received comment letters pertaining to the historic properties analyzed in the November 2018 Draft Section 106 FOE from the National Park Service, the SHPO, Southern California Edison, and the San Manuel Band of Mission Indians.
+The Authority addressed most of the comments received on the November 2018 Draft Section

+106 FOE by revising this FOE to eliminate proposed mitigation measures, revising the effects analysis terminology, eliminating effects conclusions about contributors to historic districts, updating visual simulations and associated mapping, adding a list of document preparers, and incorporating recommended Southern California Edison documents into the analysis, which caused a refinement of the effects conclusions to the Southern California Edison historic property.
+Some of the concerns expressed by the San Manuel Band of Mission Indians have been addressed in this FOE, and outstanding issues will be addressed via ongoing tribal consultation.
+For more detail regarding comments and outreach efforts, refer to the December 2019 FOE (Authority 2019a).